apache/incubator-kie-drools/docs/PR_CHECKS_AND_CI.md

   on non-Linux runners.
 - The `apache.snapshots` Maven repository is blocked via a mirror in `settings.xml`, so builds cannot silently depend on snapshot artifacts.
-- A new push to a PR cancels that PR's in-progress run; runs for pushes to `main` are never canceled.
+- A new push to a PR cancels that PR's in-progress run, and so does closing or merging the PR.
+Runs for pushes to `main` are never canceled.
+  `CI :: CI Tests` and `Dev :: Tests` follow the same rules.
 - After the build, a Surefire report step fails the job on test failures, and the build logs (`build.log`) plus the reproducibility outputs (`*.buildcompare`, `*.buildinfo`) are uploaded as workflow artifacts.